CodeYourFuture/cyf-weather/README.md

 Add a new section to your app that will display the weather over the next 5 days in the given location.

 [design in progress... ]

+**Note:** You will need to make a different API call to get the 5-day forecast, as the current one only returns today's weather.
+The API for 5 days is here: https://openweathermap.org/forecast5